gameneverend/ASpider/README.md

-# JSpidder
+# ASpider
-A  spidder run on Android Platform
+A  spider run on Android Platform